isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 <br><em>The following interview has been edited and condensed for clarity</em>.</p>
 <p><strong>VD: How does <em>Solar System</em> compare to other BBC astronomy series you've done in the past, like <em>The Planets </em>and <em>Universe</em>?</strong>
 </p>
-<p>PROF. BRIAN COX: The basic idea was a snapshot of our solar system as
+<p><strong>PROF BRIAN COX: </strong>The basic idea was a snapshot of our
-we see it and observe it today.
+solar system as we see it and observe it today.
 We have over 40 spacecraft active currently in the solar system.
 These spacecraft are sending back more data than ever before.
 Could we make a series that was absolutely up to date, based on the data as it comes in?&nbsp;</p>
 <p>The first episode, the initial idea was volcanic worlds.
 We have a lot
 of recent observations of volcanic activity, including very interestingly, very recently, volcanoes active on Venus, which was a reanalysis of all